 What is the "Memory Effect"?

-the "Memory Effect".
-What this means is that if a battery is continually only partially
+called the "Memory Effect".
+What this means is that if a battery is continually

-discharged before re-charging, the battery "forgets" that it has the capacity to
+only partially discharged before re-charging, the battery "forgets" that it has

 Can I upgrade my current battery to a newer chemistry?

-be substituted unless the device has been pre-configured from the factory to accept
+cannot be substituted unless the device has been pre-configured from the factory

-more than one type of rechargeable battery.
-The difference between them stems from
+to accept more than one type of rechargeable battery.
+The difference between them

-the fact that each type requires a different charging pattern to be properly recharged.
+stems from the fact that each type requires a different charging pattern to be

 If my computer came with a NiMH battery, can I change to a Li-ion?

-to be charged differently.
-The charging circuit in the computer must be designed
+and need to be charged differently.
+The charging circuit in the computer

-was changing from NiMH to Li-Ion technology.
-Manufacturers designed many models
+the industry was changing from NiMH to Li-Ion technology.
+Manufacturers

 How long do batteries last (What is the life span of a new battery)?